codedsk/hubzero-tool-spiro-rshiny/README.md

-# hubzero-tool-spiro-rshiny
+# hubzero-tool-spiro-shiny-1
-Spirograph in R Shiny
+Spirograph in R Shiny using a unified server and ui file